yansen0508/Mental-Deep-Reverse-Engineering/README.md

 ```

 ## Acknowledgement
+This repository is built based on [GANimation](https://github.com/albertpumarola/GANimation), and [Openface](https://github.com/TadasBaltrusaitis/OpenFace).
+Sincere thanks to their wonderful works.

-This work is supported by Randstad and ANR REFLETS.
+This project is supported by Randstad and ANR REFLETS.

 ![CentraleSupelec](Figs/logo1.png)
 ![Randstad](Figs/logo2.png)